 Numerous indicators impart information about pressure and temperature on spectra, although the scale of these signatures can sometimes be quite small.
 The Rayleigh scattering optical depth is sensitive to the column abundances of primary atmospheric constituents, molecular lines (and bands) are broadened by pressure and thermal effects, and infrared spectra directly indicate the atmospheric and, possibly, surface thermal state.
 Thus, depending on the wavelength range and observational approach, it is possible to use spectra to make inferences about the pressure and temperature at the surface of an exoplanet, thereby constraining habitability.

 For reflected light observations, direct pressure and temperature information will come primarily from the Rayleigh scattering slope and from the widths of molecular bands.
-Figure~\ref{fig:pT_sens} shows reflectivity spectra of cloud-free worlds with different atmospheric temperatures and pressures where water vapor is the only absorber.
+Fig.~\ref{fig:pT_sens} shows reflectivity spectra of worlds with different atmospheric temperatures and pressures where water vapor is the only absorber.
 The water vapor column mass is Earth-like and held fixed, so that variations are only due to pressure and temperature effects.
-The influence of atmospheric temperature is extremely small.
-On the other hand, pressure has a strong influence on band widths and depths, as well as the extent of the Rayleigh scattering slope.
-Raman scattering can also indicate atmospheric column density (and, thus, pressure, if the surface gravity is known), is most apparent for surface pressures well in excess of 1~bar, and requires measurements at ultraviolet wavelengths \citep{oklopcicetal2016}.
+The influence of atmospheric temperature is rather limited.
+Pressure, though, has a strong influence on band widths and depths, as well as the scale of the Rayleigh scattering slope.
+Raman scattering can also indicate atmospheric column density, is most apparent for surface pressures well in excess of 1 bar, and requires measurements at ultraviolet wavelengths \citep{oklopcicetal2016}